 No political party is speaking to expat English teachers.

-Some of the Spanish teachers at the language school, on the other hand, had moved into tents to be part of the protest.
+Some of the Spanish teachers at the language school, on the other hand, had moved into tents out on the square to be part of the protest.
 It can’t have been comfortable, sleeping on granite for weeks, but at least their daily commute was reduced to a one-minute walk.

 (Presumably, they went home to shower, from time to time.
 I don’t think I ever asked.)